Baranagar

 Baranagar is a city and a municipality in the Kolkata Metropolitan Area of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 It is home to the Indian Statistical Institute, an institution of national importance devoted to the research, teaching and application of statistics, natural sciences and social sciences.
 Baranagar Ramakrishna Mission Ashrama High School is one of the oldest and most renowned schools in Baranagar.

 Baranagar is a major industrial centre for the manufacture of agricultural and industrial machinery, chemicals, castor oil, and matches; Baranagar is also home to numerous cotton-processing companies, offset & digital printing companies and book publishers.

+Baranagar has many places of tourists attraction.Kolkata's khatudham ,Shree Shyam Mandir Alambazar is located in Alambazar,Baranagar.